Skip to content

 Evaluate Options for Event Insurance

-Policies should be evaluated per event to confirm cost-effectiveness and protection against cancellations due to restricted travel for COVID-19 or related business travel restrictions.
+Policies should be evaluated per event to confirm cost-effectiveness and protection against cancellations due to restricted travel or related business travel restrictions.
 Event insurance protects event planners from a variety of mishaps, from general liability to more specific coverage protecting against a range of potential problems.

 Types of Event Insurance Coverage